EmbedJournal/embedjournal/_posts/2013-06-26-programming-lcd-in-8-bit-mode.md

 ### Code Macros:

 Before writing the code we have to decide on the pins that we are going to use for use for the interface.
 Once this is done, we have to put them to use by setting code macros with `#define`.
 In C the macros are just shortcuts.
-If you write `#define HIGH 1`A Where ever the compiler compiler encounters an instance of HIGH it will consider it as 1.
+If you write `#define HIGH 1` Where ever the compiler encounters an instance of HIGH it will consider it as 1.
 This can be really helpful in providing more readability and portability for you code which you will see by the end of this post.

 ``` c
 /****************** PIN Mapping *******************/